discourse/discourse/docs/03-code-internals/19-service-objects.md

 end
 ```

-In the case of a more complex result object, like with a contract, it could be tedious to easily understand what went wrong.
-The steps inspector provides a method to output the error from the failing step.
+In the case of a more complex result object, like with a contract, the steps inspector provides the error from the failing step.
 Let’s say we call our `User::UpdateUsername` service without providing any parameters.
 It would then fail at the `params` step.
-Calling `#error` on the inspector (`result.inspect_steps.error`) now outputs this:
+The inspector now outputs this:
 ```
+Inspecting User::UpdateUsername result object:

+[1/6] [params] default ❌

+(5 more steps not shown as the execution flow was stopped before reaching them)

+Why it failed:

 #<ActiveModel::Errors [#<ActiveModel::Error attribute=id, type=blank, options={}>, #<ActiveModel::Error attribute=username, type=blank, options={}>, #<ActiveModel::Error attribute=username, type=invalid, options={:value=>nil}>]>

-Provided parameters: {"id"=>nil, "username"=>nil}}]>
+Provided parameters: {"id"=>nil, "username"=>nil}
 ```
 Here we can see `ActiveModel` errors, telling us `id` and `username` were blank.
 The provided parameters are also outputted to help debugging.

-Here’s a recap of what will output `#error` for the different steps:
+Here’s a recap of what errors will be outputted for the different steps:
 - *model*: when the model is an `ActiveRecord` one, it outputs its validation errors.
 Otherwise, it outputs the reason why it failed, probably a `Model not found` error.
 - *params*: outputs the validation errors followed by the provided parameters.
 - *policy*: doesn’t output anything for a simple policy.
 When a policy object is used, then it outputs its `reason`.